trueheart78/trueheart78.com/games.md

    * Epic battles with some great creatures, not just some throw aways.
    * Played for 85 hours :open_mouth:, and I agree that it should have been shorter :hourglass:.
    * Grade: A+
+1. Hitman 2 (PS4)
+   * Fun but not as fun as the first game.
+   * Maps are huge.
+   * Would have liked it more if I watched others play it, like GiantBomb.
+   * Grade: C+

 <!-- beaten:end -->
 <a name='jettisoned'></a>